Did you ever come home and found that your kitty decided to freshen up your living room with a strong breeze of “Skunk Essence”?

 To get rid of cat pee from your carpet, clothes, or furniture you need first to find the urine-soiled area.
 When the urine is still fresh it’s easier to see, especially on white surfaces, but once it dries off it can be harder to spot, although surely easier to smell.

-If you can not see a urine mark, you can use ultraviolet light to make it glow in the dark.
+If you can not see a urine mark, you can use an ultraviolet black light to make it glow in the dark.

 Once you located the urine mark, it’s time to remove it.back to menu ↑